Constructing my pixelated alter-ego is the most productive thing I've done in months.

 But The Sims didn't return to me until a few years later; in the meantime, I built theme parks in Roller Coaster Tycoon, trained labrador retrievers in Nintendogs, and pestered my friend's brother to let us play Mario Kart and Tony Hawk Pro Skater on his Nintendo 64.
 At some point, when my parents deemed me old enough, they bought me The Sims 2.
 I likely killed half my brain cells during my innumerable hours of playing it.

 By high school, I was preoccupied doing Very Cool High School Things, and my obsession with The Sims franchise waned.
-Then, when the world shut down earlier this year, I found myself in need of mind-numbing entertainment that could easily suck up hours of my time.
+Then, when the world shut down last year, I found myself in need of mind-numbing entertainment that could easily suck up hours of my time.
 Would I succumb to the supremacy of Nintendo and join the millions of social distancers who purchased the latest iteration of Animal Crossing?
-No—that'd be much too predictable.
+No — that'd be much too predictable.
 Instead, I'd end my decade-long hiatus and download The Sims 4.

 My obsession returned like it had never left.
 After refamiliarizing myself with building tools and geeking out over the return of iconic franchise families like the Goths and the Calientes, my adult self had fully reverted to the young Simmer who nearly broke our family's PC with game mods and custom content.
 While my real life was feeling particularly bleak and entirely out of my control, The Sims 4 provided me with a sense of nostalgia and a refreshing ability to oversee pixelated humans to my heart's content.